|

 PHYSICAL REASONS FOR HARD DRIVE FAILURE

-A new drive can be just as prone
+physical problem with the disk.
+A new hard drive can be just

-to failure as an older drive.
-This type of failure can be
+an older drive.
+Physical hard drive failure can be caused by

 SCORED OR SCRATCHED